sodadata/docs/soda/quick-start-dev.md

           SNOWFLAKE_USER: ${{ secrets.SNOWFLAKE_USER }}
           SNOWFLAKE_PASS: ${{ secrets.SNOWFLAKE_PASS }}
         run: soda scan -d reporting_api__marts -c ./soda_checks/configs/configuration.yml ./soda_checks/checks -srf ci_scan_results.json
-        # This option allows the rest of the steps to run even if the scan fails.
+        # This option ensures that the rest of the steps to run even if the scan fails.
         # The action as a whole will still results as failed if the scan fails; see last step of action
         continue-on-error: true
       # Step 5: Extract and convert Soda scan results from JSON to a markdown table stored in checks_markdown_table.md.